What is a Sales Funnel and how does it Work in 4 Stage?

 Email Marketing

-Plan series of emails that introduce your brand and clearly present the benefits of using your products or services.
-Create content that educates your audience and helps new contacts make an informed buying decision.
+Set up a series of emails that help introduce your brand to new contacts and clearly explain the benefits of your products or services.
+These emails should aim to educate your audience and assist them in making an informed buying decision. 📚💡

-• how to grind coffee and what to use
+5️⃣ How to grind coffee and what tools to use – Helpful tips for the perfect grind 🛠️

 email-marketing-campaign